apivich-h/apivich-h.github.io/pages/index.md

 I am currently a first year graduate student at the School of Computing at National University of Singapore (NUS).

 Prior to this, I completed my Bachelor's degree from Mahidol University International College (MUIC) in Nakhon Pathom, Thailand.
 I majored in Physics, however I also completed minors in Computer Science and Mathematics.
-My Bachelor's Thesis was related to <a href="/projects/thesis">data diversification</a>[^2].
+My Bachelor's Thesis was related to <a href="/projects/thesis">data diversification and submodular maximisation</a>[^2].

 I have also worked on different computer science-related projects with professors and researchers in Thailand.
 Some are research projects related to ML and algorithms, while some are projects I have done with large firms in Thailand.